tesselode/cartographer/readme.md

 Converts grid coordinates to pixel coordinates for this layer.

 #### `local gridX, gridY = Layer:pixelToGrid(pixelX, pixelY)`
 Converts pixel coordinates for this layer to grid coordinates.
+Note that the grid coordinates will always be integers.

 ### TileLayer